Out of sorts, or a beautifully imperfect life?

 My home is a work in progress as I am.
 I enjoy re-doing things, so it is awesome that we moved into an older home with a lot to re-do.
-Or that is what one would think, right?

 So I am still peeling wallpaper in the kids bathroom as I get time.
 It’s taking sooooo long and the bathroom looks like a fight broke out in it.
 Patience, oh patience and time where art thou?

 Why my house is not complete, or why this room has this rug in it that I do not even like anymore and yet I’m keeping it for now?
-Yeah, I’m tired of feeling that nudge to explain so I’m trying not to.
+Yeah, I’m tired of feeling the nudge to explain, so I’m trying not to.

-We can become more “undone” over time and yet the undone’s can become pillars of strength in our lives if we allow them to develop character in us.
+We can become more “undone” over time and, yet the messiness of it all can become pillars of strength – if we allow it to develop character in us.
 Character development is not fun, but all the benefits that come from it are worth the hard journey.
 So I guess I’m down for the ride, you?

-Out of sorts or a beautifully imperfect life and all of the above, yep that’s how I feel.
+Out of sorts, or a beautifully imperfect life and all of the above, yep that’s how I feel.

 If your feeling out of sorts, know you are not alone.

-It’s easier to trample fear when you’re moving in faith and keeping your eyes on the invisible God.
-Fear has a way of being forced down beneath our feet with each step forward as freedom begins to sprout up.
+It’s easier to trample fear when you’re moving forward in faith, keeping your eyes focused straight ahead.
+Fear has a way of being forced down beneath our feet with each step in the right direction, as freedom begins to sprout up.

 Just a reminder: the very first Christmas took place in a stinky old barn under the stars.
-The only thing that was perfect then and now, is the God who created all from nothing, the one who came low and became one of us.
+The only thing that was perfect then and now, is the God who created all from nothing; the one who came low and became one of us.

 Merry Christmas to you, all of my sweet friends!